-- 5. The bullying behaviour or threats of bullying must be investigated and the bullying stopped quickly.
+- 2. If the problem persists, Personal Tutors will again be informed and will advise appropriate subject teachers or house warden and will inform the Assistant Principal, Pastoral. - 3.
+In cases of serious bullying the incident will be dealt with by the Assistant Principal, Pastoral or Vice Principal, Pastoral. - 4.
+In such cases, a clear written account of the incident will be made by staff involved (including statements from the bullied student and bully) and passed to the Assistant Principal, Pastoral or Vice Principal, Pastoral. - 5.
+The bullying behaviour or threats of bullying must be investigated and the bullying stopped quickly.
 The victim must be given time to discuss what happened and their response. - 6.
 An attempt will be made to help the bully (bullies) change his/her behaviour.
 The member of staff involved will speak with the bully.
 This will probably be more effective if some time has elapsed since the incident.
-While the facts must be established it is more important to focus on the impact the bullying behaviour has had on the student who was bullied.
+While the facts must be established, it is more important to focus on the impact the bullying behaviour has had on the student who was bullied rather than the emphasis being only on blame.
 The reasons behind the need of the bully to intimidate others must also be investigated.
 Agreement must be reached on how the bully will behave in relation to the victim and to others generally. - 7.
 If the bullying involves a group, they may be spoken to as a whole, concentrating on the impact of the bullying on the victim.
 The meeting should not include the victim unless it is clear that the bullies genuinely feel remorse and that the anger and fear of the victim has subsided.
 The meeting should conclude with agreement being reached on how the bullies will behave in relation to the victim and to others generally. - 8.
 The bully (bullies) may be asked to make a sincere apology, verbally or in writing. - 9.
-In serious cases parents of those bullied and bullying will be informed and may be asked to come in to a meeting to discuss the problem. - 10.
+In serious cases, parents of those bullied and bullying will be informed and may be asked to come in to a meeting to discuss the problem. - 10.
 In serious instances e.g. violence and theft and/or when criminal acts have been committed, police may be consulted.
+See also Appendix C: Student Support